Remzi37/GTSTV1/README.md

-# GTSTV1
- this is gtst course
-try one
+This is note written while taking the Geez Tech Security Tester course